PaytmLabs/nerve/README.md

 # About NERVE
 NERVE is a vulnerability scanner tailored to find low-hanging fruit level vulnerabilities, in specific application configurations, network services, and unpatched services.

-It is not a replacement for Qualys, Nessus, or OpenVAS.
-It does not do authenticated scans, and operates in black-box mode only.

-NERVE will do "some" CVE checks, but this is primarily coming from version fingerprinting.

 Example of some of NERVE's detection capabilities:
 * Interesting Panels (Solr, Django, PHPMyAdmin, etc.)
 * Subdomain takeovers